wultra/powerauth-crypto/docs/Basic-definitions.md

 Post-quantum signature algorithm MLDSA can be used for post-quantum signatures.

+A ML-DSA key pair is generated with a specified variant of the algorithm:
 ```java
 KeyPair keyPair = MLDSA.generateKeyPair(String algorithm); // ML-DSA-65 or ML-DSA-87
 ```

+A signature is created by signing the message raw bytes by private key from the ML-DSA keypair:
 ```java
 byte[] signature = MLDSA.sign(PrivateKey privateKey, byte[] message);
 ```

+A signature is verified for message raw bytes using public key from the ML-DSA keypair:
 ```java
 boolean isValid = MLDSA.verify(PublicKey publicKey, byte[] message, byte[] signature);
 ```